Katherine Jones, Viscountess Ranelagh: Politics

-In the late 1640s, Jones's political alliances changed once again as she became involved in religious nonconformists.
+In the late 1640s, Jones's political associations changed once again as she became involved with religious nonconformists.
 These religious radicals, Protestants, Presbyterians, Independents, and Baptists, banded together in order to face the opposition of the Church of England.
 Jones was included within these groups as she was an advocate of the toleration movement when there was great division within London.
 Jones believed in respecting other people despite their religious affiliations and fought to unite nonconformist and conformists during the Great Plague of 1665.
 Although she called herself a conformist, she had a deep concern for the nonconformists and their treatment during the Plague.
 She argued that they were following their spiritual duties and doing what they believed God would want them to do despite what the law says.
-She said that they have the right to follow their own religious beliefs.
-The toleration movement carried on into the 1670s and 80s until the Toleration Act of 1689 was enacted.
+She said that they had the right to follow their own religious beliefs.
+The toleration movement carried on into the 1670s and 80s until the Toleration Act 1688 was enacted.
 In the 1670s, she supported the Whig cause and their belief in a limited monarchy and limited religious toleration.